-P201 Obtain special instructions before use.
-P260 Do not breathe mist/vapours/spray.
 P264 Wash all exposed external body areas thoroughly after handling.
 P270 Do not eat, drink or smoke when using this product.
-P280 Wear protective gloves, protective clothing, eye protection and face protection.
-P273 Avoid release to the environment.
+P271 Use only outdoors or in a well-ventilated area.
+P280 Wear protective gloves and protective clothing.
+P261 Avoid breathing mist/vapours/spray.